frequently asked questions

 We are open Monday - Friday from 9am–5pm by appointment only.
 Please call (510) 666-6687 or email firstname.lastname@example.org to make an appointment.

 + WHAT DO I BRING TO MY INITIAL CONSULTATION?

 Please bring all identity documents in your possession (e.g. birth certificate, consular identification card, passport) and any documents you have received in the past from immigration services.

-Check or money order for US Department of Homeland Security for $1225.
-If you cannot pay, contact us to see if you qualify for a fee waiver.
+- Check or money order for US Department of Homeland Security for $1225.
+If you cannot pay, call us to see if you qualify for a fee waiver.